appleseedlab/icse25/README.md

 - bugs_unique_and_common.py - This script is used for comparing unique and common crash names found by fuzzing with and without configuration variety.
 It needs crash names belonging to fuzzing with configuration variety at column 1 and crash names belonging to fuzzing without configuration variety at column 2.
 - build_kernel.sh - This script is used to build the Linux kernel with a given configuration file and commit hash.
 Built kernel images are needed to run them in QEMU to test whether reproducers of crashes crash on kernels built with and without configuration variety.
 - categorize_bugs_bar_chart.py - This script is used for categorizing all crashes found by fuzzing with configuration variability based on their types.
 It reads the names of the crashes from the provided csv file and categorizes them into different types, then visualizes the results as a bar chart and saves it to a PDF file named 'categorized_bugs_bar_chart.pdf'.
-- collect_reproducers.sh - This script reads the names and paths to the reproducers of crashes from guild_reproducers.csv file and checks the type of the reproducer.
-It puts C reproducers to /home/anon/research/guild_reproducers/c_reproducers and Syzkaller reproducers to /home/anon/research/guild_reproducers/syz_reproducers.
+- collect_reproducers.sh - This script reads the names and paths to the reproducers of crashes from repaired_reproducers.csv file and checks the type of the reproducer.
+It puts C reproducers to /home/anon/research/repaired_reproducers/c_reproducers and Syzkaller reproducers to /home/anon/research/repaired_reproducers/syz_reproducers.
-- find_reproducers.sh - this scripts is used for finding reproducers and their types (C or syz) in guild_bugs folders, the folder that stores folders of bug found during fuzzing with configuration variety.
+- find_reproducers.sh - this scripts is used for finding reproducers and their types (C or syz) in repaired_bugs folders, the folder that stores folders of bug found during fuzzing with configuration variety.
 It generates reproducers.csv file and stores them there.
 - find_unique_crash.py - This script is used to find unique alarm name + call trace pairs from results of fuzzing with and without configuration variety.
 It reads the results from the provided csv file and finds unique alarm name + call trace pairs, then saves them to a new csv file.
 - fuzzing_syzkaller_default.sh - This script is used to perform fuzzing without configuration variety using Syzkaller.
 It uses configuration file arbitrarily selected from syzbot dashboard and a linux-next tag to checkout to build the kernel and starts fuzzing with Syzkaller while saving the outputs.
 - get_call_trace.py - This Python script automates the process of extracting call traces from Syzkaller bug reports, categorizing them based on uniqueness, and compiling bug statistics.
 - get_source_lines_of_code_default.sh - This script is used to get the number of source lines of code of the Linux kernel binary built with configuration file without configuration variety.
 - get_source_lines_of_code_repaired.sh - This script is used to get the number of source lines of code of the Linux kernel binary built with configuration file with configuration variety.
-- guild_bugs.csv - a csv file that contains the names of all crashes found by fuzzing with configuration variety.
+- repaired_bugs.csv - a csv file that contains the names of all crashes found by fuzzing with configuration variety.
-- guild_bugs2.csv - a csv file that contains the names of all previously unreported crashes found by fuzzing with configuration variety.
+- repaired_bugs2.csv - a csv file that contains the names of all previously unreported crashes found by fuzzing with configuration variety.
-- guild_reproducers.csv - a csv file that contains the names of all crashes found by fuzzing with configuration variety that has reproducers.
+- repaired_reproducers.csv - a csv file that contains the names of all crashes found by fuzzing with configuration variety that has reproducers.
 It stores the names of the crashes, reproducer types, and paths to the reproducers.
 - ifdef_find_bug_relevance.py - this script checks whether configuration options related to files that contain definitions of functions found in the call trace of a bug's Syzkaller report or configuration options related to conditional blocks that may cover the call of those functions exist in configuration files with and without configuration variety.
 - kernel_size_and_modules.py - This script automates the process of compiling the Linux kernel with different configurations, measuring the size of the resulting kernel images and modules, and logging the results to a CSV file.
 It iterates over rows in an input CSV file, each specifying a commit ID and paths to Syzkaller and repaired configuration files.
 For each row, the script checks out the specified commit, cleans the kernel directory, applies both configurations (with and without configuration variety, Syzkaller and repaired) one after the other, compiles the kernel, and calculates the size of the compiled kernel image (bzImage) and modules.
 The sizes are then logged in the CSV file along with the commit ID and configuration file names, facilitating the comparison of kernel sizes across different configurations and commits.
 - source_lines.csv - this csv is used by get_source_lines_of_code_default.sh and get_source_lines_of_code_repaired.sh to get configuration file names, commit IDs, and linux-next tags.
 - source_lines.sh - This script is designed to process C source files (*.c) in a specified Linux kernel directory, attempting to find corresponding preprocessed files (*.i).
 For each .c file with a matching .i file, it extracts lines from the .i file that originated from the .c file, saving these lines to a new text file.
 The script is used by get_source_lines_of_code_default.sh and get_source_lines_of_code_repaired.sh to extract source lines of code from the Linux kernel binary.
-- start_guild_10day_experiment.sh - this script is used to perform 10 day fuzzing with configuration variety using Our Approach.
+- start_repaired_10day_experiment.sh - this script is used to perform 10 day fuzzing with configuration variety using Our Approach.
 It uses configuration file arbitrarily selected from syzbot dashboard, a randomly selected linux-next patch id to repair the syzbot configuration file with, and a linux-next tag to checkout to build the kernel and starts fuzzing with our approach while saving the outputs.
 - start_syzkaller_10day_experiment.sh - this script is used to perform 10 day fuzzing without configuration variety using Syzkaller.
 It uses configuration file arbitrarily selected from syzbot dashboard and a linux-next tag to checkout to build the kernel and starts fuzzing with Syzkaller while saving the outputs.
 - syscall_exec_bar_chart.py - this script is used to generate bar chart to compare throughput of fuzzing with and without configuration variety.
 It uses throughput data manually obtained from data_tables/Table_of_all_crashes.xlsx.
 - time_taken_scatterplot.py - This script is used to visualize time taken to find bugs found by fuzzing with and without configuration variety.